KieceDonc/uptextv_old/client/release/README.md

 2 - delete commentary / spaces etc

 I created a command that do this thing.
-Just run 'npm run release' in uptex/ Then in uptex/source_code/release/ you will obtain 2 files :
+Just run 'npm run release' in uptex/ Then in uptex/client/release/ you will obtain 2 files :
 	1- uptextv-bundle.js
 	2- uptextv.js

-'npm run release' also create uptex.zip which is the file you normaly receive
+'npm run release' also install dependency and create uptex.zip which is the file you normaly receive

 uptextv-bundle is the step 1
 uptextv.js is the step 2 ( used in mozilla_extension )